-The back room is bigger and brighter, but still sports that same charm that makes you feel at ease the moment you enter Sfoglia.
+The back room is bigger and brighter, but still sports that same charm that makes you feel at ease the moment you enter.
 You can just sense that you are in for some good Italian cooking.
-A word to the wise, lean heavily on the pasta when ordering, that's what separates them from the pack.
+A word to the wise, lean heavily on the pasta when ordering.
+That’s what separates Sfoglia from the pack.

 For $32, this was just not worth the order.
-The Orata (which is Sea Bream, a Mediterranean white fish similar to Branzino) was a bit too fishy.
+The orata (which is sea bream, a Mediterranean white fish similar to branzino) was a bit too fishy.
 You could smell it from down the table.
-Take a forkful with potatoes, tomatoes and capers and it wasn’t terrible, but this isn’t something we’d order again.
+Taken as a forkful with potatoes, tomatoes, and capers and it wasn’t terrible, but this isn’t something we’d order again.

 We were a little disappointed with the short rib, especially after the waiter said it was fantastic.
-The presentation was pretty minimal, served in a small bowl with some pickled veggies, and it was slightly overcooked.
+The presentation was pretty minimal - it arrived in a small bowl with some pickled veggies, and it was slightly overcooked.

 Again, along with the seasons, Sfoglia changes up their dessert menu.
 All cooked desserts must be ordered in advance when ordering your meal.
 Do it!
 They don’t disappoint.